 Meet Karl Frisch

-Karl Frisch has earned a national reputation as an effective advocate for consumers and student loan borrowers as executive director of Allied Progress, a non-profit issue advocacy organization in our nation’s capital.
+Karl Frisch (he/him/his) has earned a national reputation as a skilled communicator and effective public policy advocate for consumers and student loan borrowers in our nation’s capital.
+He most recently served as executive director of Allied Progress, a consumer watchdog that holds policymakers and predatory financial interests accountable.

-A former small business owner, Karl helped clients like the National Education Association, Rock the Vote, a variety of tech companies, and others refine their communications strategy to more effectively breakthrough in a cluttered national media landscape.
+A former small business owner, Frisch helped clients like the National Education Association, Rock the Vote, technology companies, and others refine their public relations and marketing strategies to more effectively break through and carry their messages to the public.